kyma-project/kyma/docs/05-technical-reference/00-architecture/ac-01-application-connector-components.md

 Application Gateway is an intermediary component between a Function or a service and an external API.
 It [proxies the requests](./ac-03-application-gateway.md) from Functions and services in Kyma to external APIs based on the configuration stored in Secrets.

-Central Application Gateway can call services which are not secured, or are secured with:
+Application Gateway can call services which are not secured, or are secured with:

 - [Basic Authentication](https://tools.ietf.org/html/rfc7617)
 - OAuth